bunyk/blog/content/posts/edx_writing.md

 Author found a book "How to read a Book".
 It seemed old and boring to him, but he remembered only one idea: "You don't really own a book until you marked it".

-He quickly adopted a habit of marginalia - making notes on marings, undelying important parts, marking keywords, writing down numbers of important pages at the end.
+He quickly adopted a habit of marginalia - making notes on margins, underlying important parts, marking keywords, writing down numbers of important pages at the end.
 It is common practice of effective study, but for him it felt like a way to more actively interact with text.

 His habit developed to more intense and complex.
 He has long list of different figures for markings, and it seems like addition.
 He rarely reads without writing instrument in hand.